clerk/clerk-nextjs-onboarding-sample-app/README.md

 ## Demo

-A hosted demo of this example is available at https://clerk-nextjs-demo-app-router.clerkpreview.com/ [TODO!
-UPDATE THIS!]
+A hosted demo of this example is available at [https://clerk-nextjs-demo-app-router.clerkpreview.com/](https://sample-onboarding-app.clerkpreview.com/)

 ## Running the template